coders-school/good-practices/module1/02_conventions.en.md

 ### My favorite formatting

-Attention, this is an opinion!
-For features - Allman.
-For loops, if - Egyptian.
+Note that this is an opinion!
+For functions - Allman.
+For loops and ifs - Egyptian.
 For classes - whatever.
 Reason:

 ```cpp
 class SuperWarrior